geonetwork/core-doc-sources/eng/users/source/managing_metadata/harvesting/geoPREST/index.rst

 - this harvester uses two REST services from the GeoPortal API:

- - ``rest/find/document`` with searchText parameter to return an RSS listing of metadata records that meet the search criteria
+ - ``rest/find/document`` with searchText parameter to return an RSS listing of metadata records that meet the search criteria (maximum 100000)
  - ``rest/document`` with id parameter from each result returned in the RSS listing

 - this harvester has been tested with GeoPortal 9.3.x.
-It should be used for that version of GeoPortal in preference to the CSW harvester.
+It should be used for that version of GeoPortal in preference to the CSW harvester

+- typically ISO19115 metadata produced by the Geoportal software will not have a 'gmd' prefix for the namespace ``http://www.isotc211.org/2005/gmd``.
+GeoNetwork XSLTs will not have any trouble understanding this metadata but will not be able to map titles and codelists in the viewer/editor.
+To fix this problem, please select the `Add-gmd-prefix` XSLT for the *Apply this XSLT to harvested records* in the **Harvested Content** set of options described earlier